mesoform/concierge-app-playbook/README.md

 # Role to create an image for a Concierge managed application
 ## Introduction
-The [Concierge Paradigm](http://www.mesoform.com/blog-listing/info/the-concierge-paradigm) is an extension of [The Autopilot Pattern](http://autopilotpattern.io), which is a powerful method of automating the management of running containers by simply using a service discovery system like Consul, and an event management system, like Zabbix.
+The [Concierge Paradigm](http://www.mesoform.com/blog-listing/info/the-concierge-paradigm) is an extension of [The Autopilot Pattern](http://autopilotpattern.io), and is a rich and powerful method of automating the management of running containers by simply using a service discovery system like Consul, and an event management system, like Zabbix.
 By using these, already well developed systems, you gain incredible control and information about the state of the system as a whole and fine-grained detail of all applications.